fouladi/dotfiles/nvim/.config/nvim/README.md

 # Configuration Pure Nvim using only lua

-make a symbolic link in directory:
+Make a symbolic link in directory:

 ```sh
 cd ~/.config